Sectarian violence against Sunni Arabs in Iraq: History

+In Tuz Khurmatu, where the south was controlled by Shia militias, mostly Turkmen, and the north was controlled by the Peshmerga, both factions targeted Sunni Arabs and expelled them.

 During the war against the Islamic State, additional waves of displacement occurred, with up to 1.5 million Sunni Arabs displaced by 2018, many of whom remained in camps or were refused reentry into their former communities.
 After 2003, tens of thousands of Sunnis were killed by Shia militias in sectarian clashes.
 Over 20,000 Sunnis had died from 2006 to 2007 alone, with the numbers increasing by the thousands over the years.
 The violence decreased in 2017 and largely stopped by 2018.

 Shia Arab leaders often dismissed Sunni grievances as exaggerated or illegitimate, framing their demands as attempts to relive Ba'athist nostalgia.
 Kurdish leaders offered limited battlefield support but were reluctant to offer extensive help to Sunni Arabs due to the persecution of Kurds by Saddam Hussein.
 International organizations, including the UN, condemned sectarian violence and collective punishment, but interventions were limited in scope and effect.